manifold-systems/manifold/manifold-core-parent/manifold/README.md

 2. Dynamically open the java.base module to the manifold module for common reflection access, which is a noop running on Java 8 / Android

-Note `dasBoot()` performs these tasks one time, subsequent calls simply return i.e., there is no performance penalty.
+`dasBoot()` performs these tasks one time, subsequent calls simply return i.e., there is no performance penalty.

 If you know your code will never run on Java 9+ and/or you don't mind the Java 9+ warning message, you can eliminate the `dasBoot()` static initializer via the `no-bootstrap plugin` argument: